-Eliminating mice can be complicated, but the best scenario is to always focus on controlling the rodent population as close to its source as possible.
+Mouse control is sometimes a complex task, but commonly the best scenario is to always focus on controlling the rodent population as close to its source as possible.

 How do Mice Get Into Your Attic?

-Mice enter attics and loft spaces through a variety of means that include climbing plants and trees, building faults and even adjoining properties, primarily through the attics and floor voids.
+Rodents enter attics, and loft spaces through a variety of means that include climbing plants, overhanging trees, building faults and even adjoining properties, primarily through the attics and floor voids.

-Climbing Plants offer one of the most common routes of entry into your attics, lofts and crawl spaces.
+Climbing Plants offer rodents a convenient route of entry into your attics, lofts and crawl spaces.

-Plants like Wisteria, Virginia Creeper, Clematis, Ivy, Jasmine and Roses offer a perfect climbing frame for mice and other rodents to climb.
+Plants like Wisteria, Virginia Creeper, Clematis, Ivy, Jasmine and Roses offer a perfect climbing frame for rodents to climb.
 Once a mouse reaches your gutters, it usually squeezes under the tiles and enters your loft.

 Sprawling branches and plants like vines and ivy, create the perfect natural ladder.
-With branches, we recommend clearance of at least a meter to perturb not just mice, but also squirrels and rats.
+With branches, we recommend a clearance of at least a meter to perturb not just mice, but also squirrels and rats.

-Building faults are the most likely place for Mice to enter your property at ground level.
+Building faults are usually the most likely place for rodents to enter your property at ground level.

 The most likely places are damaged air vents, or open tumble dryer vents together with holes in defective render and pointing.

-Two areas we find that customers miss, again and again, is beneath pipes that come through walls or the unfinished holes where pipes have been previously located.
+Two areas we find that customers miss again, and again, is beneath pipes that come through walls or the unfilled holes where previous pipes were located.

-Mice will travel through attics, under floors and along gutters to find food and other resources and sometimes these house mice will decide to stay.
+Rodents of all kinds will travel through attics, under floors and along gutters to find food and other resources and sometimes a mouse will decide to stay.

-It is a sad and disturbing truth that mice from adjoining properties are hard to control quickly.
+It’s a sad and disturbing truth that rodents from adjoining properties are hard to eliminate quickly.

-The best you can hope for is that any mouse activity remains in the structure of the building and not your living space, without damaging wires.
+The best you can hope for is that any mouse activity remains concealed inside the structure of the building and not your living space, without damaging wires.